makeabilitylab/physcomp/pages/resources/index.md

 - Dan O'Sullivan and Tom Igoe, *Physical Computing: Sensing and Controlling the Physical World with Computers*, Thomson, 2004.
 [UW Library Print Book](https://alliance-primo.hosted.exlibrisgroup.com/permalink/f/kjtuig/CP71142983320001451)

-## Where to Ask Questions

-I *encourage* you to ask questions!
-There are so many people out there willing to help!
-Generally, however, it's a good idea to search a forum to see if your question has already been asked and answered before posting.

-- **StackExchange**.
-The [Arduino](https://arduino.stackexchange.com/) and [Electronics](https://electronics.stackexchange.com/) StackExchange forums are extremely popular.

-- **Reddit**.
-While Reddit is not generally known as a thoughtful, respectful community, the subreddits for [r/arduino](https://www.reddit.com/r/arduino/) and [r/diyelectronics](https://www.reddit.com/r/diyelectronics/) communities are helpful and supportive.

-- **Online Forums**.
-The most popular electronics and Arduino-based Q/A forums, include: [Adafruit](https://forums.adafruit.com/viewforum.php?f=37&sid=39a6c8dce50981dcc363bdd5b0a77b23), [Sparkfun](https://forum.sparkfun.com/index.php), [Arduino.cc](https://forum.arduino.cc/), and [EEVBlog](https://www.eevblog.com/forum/).

 ## Online Tools

 ### Circuit Simulators